 Transon joined Watsi on March 22nd, 2013.
-Six years ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Transon's most recent donation traveled 8,700 miles to support Daw Nwe, a 61-year-old woman from Thailand, to fund eye surgery so she can see clearly again.
+Seven years ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Transon's most recent donation traveled 8,600 miles to support Daw Nwe, a 61-year-old woman from Thailand, to fund eye surgery so she can see clearly again.

 Transon has funded healthcare for 87 patients in 13 countries.